-Take a few minutes to make a paper boat for your kids.
-They will enjoy seeing you do it and will soon be able to make them themselves.
+Kids can make a paper boat in just a few minutes in the cockpit or the cabin of your boat.
 The tiny sailboats handle well (provided you sail them downwind) and they race!
-On a calm day, put them alongside your boat, in a bathtub or a puddle and watch them go.
+On a calm day, put them alongside your boat, in a bathtub or a puddle, and watch them go.
 To enlarge the pix, just click on them.

 3/ Now get your racer ready for the water.
 Be certain to give your boat's bottom a bend to create a slightly sharpened bow (the pointy end.)
 You can add cockpit coamings.
 You can draw in a little sailor, too, if you'd like along with a wheel to steer the boat.
 Don't hold back on the colorings.
 This boat was designed for kids to make in the back seat of a car during a trip to the marina or in the cockpit of a boat and sail later.